ml-energy/zeus/CONTRIBUTING.md

 ## Welcome!

 We're excited that you're considering contributing to Zeus!
-Your contributions are vital for keeping Zeus innovative, robust, and user-friendly.
+Your contributions are vital to making Zeus getting better and better.

-## What to Know Before You Contribute

-### Dual Purpose
+## Dual Purpose

 Zeus serves two main goals:
 1. **Research Artifact**: A platform for disseminating cutting-edge research in the field of machine learning energy (i.e., [ML.ENERGY](https://ml.energy)).
 2. **Practical Tool**: We aim to make Zeus highly usable in real-world scenarios.

+## Governance

+Zeus is guided by the **Benevolent Dictator For Life (BDFL)** model, where the project founder, [Jae-Won Chung](https://github.com/jaywonchung), holds the primary decision-making authority.
+This model ensures consistent vision and leadership for the project.

+### Community Input

+- Community feedback is highly valued and can be provided through GitHub issues and discussions.
+- The BDFL can also be reached over email.

-### Governance
+### Decision-Making Process

-Zeus follows a **BDFL (Benevolent Dictator For Life)** governance model.
-The project founder (Jae-Won Chung) retains decisive authority to ensure alignment with the goals of Zeus.
+- Efforts are to be made to reach consensus for all decisions, including but not limited to project direction, code acceptance, and feature inclusion.
+- If unresolved, the BDFL has the final say.
+- Routine decisions may be delegated to specific maintainers.

 ## Ways to Contribute